 Overdrive Interactive is a BrightEdge agency client and an agency co-marketing partner.
 Jeff Selig is Overdrive's VP of Earned Media and Analytics.

 It’s not easy to keep up with all the changes in the social media ecosystem.
-Trends shift, social sites are updated, and some sites and apps come while others go.
+Trends shift, social sites are updated, and some of the best social media websites and apps come while others go.
 Just last year, for instance, we lost the popular platforms, Vine, Meerkat, and Blab.

 Businesses can use these messaging apps for internal communications, and, in some cases, marketing.
 Businesses can advertise on Skype through AOL Advertising.
 Facebook Messenger bots can be used for customer service and brand awareness.
 It’s common for businesses in India and Brazil to offer their WhatsApp numbers for customer service inquiries.
 In fact, 29% of users like to receive business communications via WhatsApp or WeChat.
 Therefore, you may be able to reach or help your audience through these messaging apps.

 The sites in this category are a mix of networks you should use for B2B marketing, platforms you can use to grow your workforce, and tools to help your workforce collaborate across your organization.
-LinkedIn (106 million MAU) and SlideShare (70 million MAU) are very important professional networks for B2B marketing.
+LinkedIn (106 million MAU) and SlideShare (70 million MAU) are very important professional networks for B2B marketing and are always considered in the list of best social media websites.
 If your business is looking for talent in Europe, XING and Viadeo are very popular platforms for recruiting besides LinkedIn.

 Depending on your audience demographic (especially age and location) and the type of services you offer, you may want to have a social presence in these international social networks.
 When creating your international social strategy, make sure that your team understands local environments and how international audiences use those social channels so that your communications don’t miss the mark.